hans/kedai/README.md

 ## Usage

-Currently only the *string* datatype is supported.
+Any basic datatype supported by Clojure can be used as a key or value in the store.
 The following operations exist for acting upon string values:

 * `set`: Sets a string key and value
 * `unset`: Unsets a string key from the store